fizzed/jsync/README.md

  - Supports syncing file and directory permissions
  - Does NOT require rsync to be installed on either system, uses SFTP for file operations on the remote system, along with using SSH for checksums if needed.
+ - Leverages the excellent [Jsch](https://github.com/mwiede/jsch) library for SSH/SFTP support (but designed to pluggable and support other SSH/SFTP implementations in the future)

 ## Command-Line Tool / Example